 - Following a regular blog calendar works wonders for raising credibility levels.

-Videos: Consider these points about video content.
+Consider these B2B marketing tips about video content:

 - Videos are an engaging form of content.

 - Video is the most used format in content marketing (HubSpot, 2020).

 - Video content is twice more likely to be shared than any other content type.

 - Various forms of video content can be created.
 These include:

 - Facebook Watch

 - 87% of video content marketers say that videos have raised traffic to their websites (Wyzowl, 2020).